 codeclimate analyze --dev.
 The

---devflag will allow the CLI to check locally for engine Docker Images, letting you specify engines that aren't generally available.
+--devflag will allow the CLI to check locally for plugin Docker Images, letting you specify plugins that aren't generally available.

 -f jsonflag - if your issues are breaking the standard output or you want to see parts that aren't represented there, you can make the CLI output JSON, which shows all available fields